-- Especially if you’re just getting started, you may want to gauge what clients in your area can pay for your services.
+Posting prices publicly could “lock you in” to your rates for a longer period of time because frequently changing your prices is not the best business practice.
+Especially if you’re just getting started, you may not know what you want to charge, or what clients in your area can pay for your services.